Skip to main content

 The Short Version

-If your admitted insurance company is declared insolvent and ordered into liquidation, the California Insurance Guarantee Association (CIGA) will generally step in to pay your covered claim — but subject to significant limitations.
-The general cap is $500,000 per claim (with a $1,000,000 cap for dwelling claims under residential property insurance).
-Claims under $100 are excluded.
+If your admitted insurance company is declared insolvent and ordered into liquidation, the California Insurance Guarantee Association (CIGA) will generally step in to pay your covered claim — subject to significant limitations.
+The general cap is $500,000 per claim, with a $1,000,000 cap for dwelling claims under residential property insurance.
+Claims of $100 or less are excluded.
 Punitive damages are not covered.
-And critically, if your policy was issued by a surplus lines or non-admitted carrier, CIGA does not apply at all.
-You should verify that your insurer is admitted and financially sound before you need to file a claim.
+Unearned premium refunds are capped at $10,000.
+And critically, if your policy was issued by a surplus lines (non-admitted) carrier, CIGA does not apply at all.
+Verify that your insurer is admitted and financially sound before you need to file a claim.

 What It Means When an Insurance Company Goes Insolvent